Chapter 2. Managing Storage with Docker-formatted Containers

 This document also includes procedures on how to extend the storage when you run out of space.
 Some of these procedures are destructive, this is why it is recommended to plan in advance.
 Use the described procedures relevant to your system to help you set up the environment.

-The docker-storage-setup utility is installed with the docker package and can assist you in setting up the direct LVM storage.
+The container-storage-setup utility is installed with the container-storage-setup package, while leveraging components from the docker package.
+This utility can assist you in setting up the direct LVM storage.

 When docker starts, it automatically starts the docker-storage-setup daemon.
 By default, docker-storage-setup tries to find free space in the Volume Group containing the root Logical Volume and tries to set up an LVM thin pool.
 If there is no free space in the Volume Group, docker-storage-setup will fail to set up an LVM thin pool and will fall back to using loopback devices.

-The default behavior of docker-storage-setup is controlled by the /usr/lib/docker-storage-setup/docker-storage-setup configuration file.
+The default behavior of docker-storage-setup is controlled by the /etc/sysconfig/docker-storage configuration file.
 You can override these options by creating a file /etc/sysconfig/docker-storage-setup using new values.

-docker-storage-setup needs to know where the free space is to set up a thin pool.
-Following are some of the ways you can configure the system to make sure docker-storage-setup can setup an LVM thin pool.
+The container-storage-setup utility needs to know where the free space is to set up a thin pool.
+The following sections describe some of the ways you can configure the system to make sure container-storage-setup can setup an LVM thin pool.

-See man docker-storage-setup(1) for more information.
-(Note that manual pages are not available by default on RHEL Atomic, you need to have the RHEL Atomic Tools container downloaded.)
+See man 1 container-storage-setup for more information.
+(Note that manual pages are not available on RHEL Atomic, however they are available on RHEL Server systems.)

 # echo VG=docker-vg >> /etc/sysconfig/docker-storage-setup # systemctl start docker

-You can specify one or multiple block devices in the /etc/sysconfig/docker-storage-setup file and docker-storage-setup will create a volume group and an LVM thin pool for the docker service to use.
+You can specify one or multiple block devices in the /etc/sysconfig/docker-storage-setup file and container-storage-setup will create a volume group and an LVM thin pool for the docker service to use.

 # echo DEVS=/dev/vdb >> /etc/sysconfig/docker-storage-setup # systemctl start docker

 In Red Hat Enterprise Linux, there is no free space in the root volume group by default.
-Therefore, some action to ensure docker-storage-setup can find free space is required.
+Therefore, some action to ensure container-storage-setup can find free space is required.

 An easy way is to leave some free space in the volume group containing root during installation.
 The following section explains how to leave free space.